Jessybrenens/Test/DRAFT/Chapter05.md

 "The Sofia Institute—your name."

 A nod.
 "My life's work, before Victor destroyed it."
-Bitterness edged her voice.
+Her gaze slid away, caught in some memory.
 "We were close, once.
 He funded the Institute's early research, championed our findings."
 Her fingers traced an invisible pattern on the table.
 "Until the projections threatened corporate interests."

 "What changed him?"

 "Power.
 Money.
 Perhaps fear."
-Sophia's gaze drifted.
+Sophia's expression hardened.
 "Our models predicted not just environmental collapse but societal upheaval.
 The corporations that had profited from climate destruction would face accountability.
 Victor chose self-preservation."

 She tapped a command, bringing up a document on screen.
 "This suppression order he issued in 2063 began the end for the Sofia Institute."